hyena/blood-money/README.md

-A World of Warcraft webapp that helps players determine the best value for their bloods of sargeras on their realm.
+A World of Warcraft webapp that helps players determine the best value for their bloods of sargeras and primal saronite on their realm.

 Quickstart
 ----------